Freshgub/Freshgub/README.md

 - 👋 Hi, I’m @Freshgub
-- 👀 I’m interested in learning coding and pursuits a carrier on tech
+- 👀 I’m interested in pursuits a carrier on tech
-- 🌱 I’m currently learning python, sql, html,
+- 🌱 I’m currently learning python, sql, html and css. looking to learn more and more
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate and create contents.
 - 📫 How to reach me? just message me!

 <!---